kroman0/products/quintagroup.formlib.captcha/trunk/README.txt

 Captcha field to your schema, and away you go:

   >>> from zope.interface import Interface
-  >>> from quintagroup.formlib.captcha.form import Captcha
+  >>> from quintagroup.formlib.captcha import Captcha
   >>> class CaptchaSchema(Interface):
   ...     captcha = Captcha(
   ...         title=_(u'Type the code'),